alexxvazquezz/linked-blog-starter/Permanent Notes/Hypergamous.md

 Hyperganasume.
-When women relate to men that are to the same level or higher in there socail economic level.
+When women relate to men that are to the same level or higher in there social economic level.